awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 ------
 #### [ SDK for Java 2\.x ]

 Use the following `createPersonalizeDatasetImportJob` method to create a dataset import job\.
-Pass the following as parameters: the dataset group's ARN \(Amazon Resource Name\), a name for the job, the dataset ARN, the `bucket-name/file.csv` where you stored the training data, and your service\-linked role's ARN \(see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\)\.
+Pass the following as parameters: an Amazon Personalize service client, the dataset group's ARN \(Amazon Resource Name\), a name for the job, the dataset ARN, the `bucket-name/file.csv` where you stored the training data, and your service\-linked role's ARN \(see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\)\.

 If your CSV files are in a folder in an Amazon S3 bucket, you can upload multiple CSV files to a dataset in one dataset import job\.
 For the bucket path, specify the `bucket-name/folder-name/` instead of the file name\.